 Lalu Kababee is only a few steps away from Jama Masjid’s Gate Number 1.
-It’s small and during festival-time remains crowded throughout the evening.
+It’s small and, during festival time, remains crowded throughout the evening.

-The kebabs here, or for that matter in most Old Delhi restaurants, look at a lot different from what I’ve grown up eating in restaurants.
+The kebabs here, or for that matter in most Old Delhi restaurants, look a lot different from what I’ve grown up eating in restaurants.
 However, in taste, they surpass any kebab you might have had in the best and most expensive of places.

 Made with buffalo meat, Lalu Kababee served the softest kebabs I’ve ever had.
 So soft that they were breaking up as I tried to pick one up.

 The surprise factor for me, though, was that the kebab came with a butter “gravy.”
 A relatively new trend, more and more kebabris are serving kebabs or chicken with butter in this area.